A runtime layer that sits between an AI agent and the world. Every action observed. Every action policy-checked. Every action logged.

 The structural fix is the harness pattern.
 Move the policy from a document into the runtime.
 Make every action go through it.
 Sign every decision.
 Persist every transcript on an append-only ledger that even the operator cannot rewrite.
 The EU AI Act doesn't say "have a policy"; it says demonstrate a policy.
 The harness is what makes demonstration possible.

-AiEGIS is built so that the answer to "show me your AI governance" is a curl command, not a Word document.
+aiegis is built so that the answer to "show me your AI governance" is a curl command, not a Word document.

 The harness is publicly verifiable on production.
 Any auditor, any customer, any researcher can run these three commands right now and see the harness behave.